[Česky]: Pro českou verzi tohoto textu klikněte prosím zde.

 I have already written about coming-outs.
 Name change in Sweden can be done online – you log in to Skatteverket (tax office, which handles also register of inhabitants) and send electronic form verified via your personal token (BankID).
 You can choose every common Swedish name, nobody cares if it's male or female – in Swedish there is no such thing and all names are gender neutral.
 You pay 250 kr and within a month your name is changed.
 Then you can have all your IDs changed – ID card, driving card, bank cards.
 The great thing is that your name is actualized automatically in all systems and for example in the bank you don't need to do anything, they will send you a new card on their own.
 The same for all insurance agencies or for example IKEA bonus club.
 You also get notice by post that you need to change your driving license, so you send it back with your current photo, pay little fee and within a week you have new driving license.
 I knew all this already as I changed my surname (available in Czech only) about half a year ago.
 I just told it at work separately, because I needed my name to be changed in internal systems as well.
 I was so happy that they changed it even before I had it changed officially at Skatteverket.
 Well, and then you just enjoy the little things, like that while shopping, you scan QR code on your old driving license, but on display of scanner you already see the message Hej Knut! :-)

 Name change makes social transition a lot easier, so I simply started to introduce as Knut Holm everywhere, which reduced my dysphoria significantly.
-I ordered my very first binder from Transbutiken (they have a new shop at Stockholm as well now and I am really looking forward to trying it), which sells among others also binders from gc2b and Underworks, I bought few man shirts, eyebrow pencil and even passing is going well, which I am so happy about :-) I also became a member of Transammans, which is a Swedish association pro trans people and their close ones and I go regularly with my wife to their fika meetings – it's fine to have a chat with someone who's in the same situation.
+I ordered my very first binder from Transbutiken (they have a new shop at Stockholm as well now and I am really looking forward to trying it), which sells among others also binders from gc2b and Underworks, I bought few man shirts, eyebrow pencil and even passing is going well, which I am so happy about :-) I also became a member of Transammans, which is a Swedish association for trans people and their close ones and I go regularly with my wife to their fika meetings – it's fine to have a chat with someone who's in the same situation.
 I was very positively surprised by how many parents, who go to meetings with their children, was there.
 By the way, this name is from Swedish word tilsammans, which means together :-)

 But back to ANOVA.
 Once it's your turn, your case gets to team of specialists, consisting of general practitioner, psychologist and social worker.
 First you get to general practitioner, where you talk generally about your identity – when did you first start to realize it, how did you find out, if you are sure or still have some doubts.
 They also deal with general problems like depression, problems with alcohol etc., which can result from your situation and which could complicate the process.
 Then you have several meetings with psychologist, who concentrates mainly on your sexuality and which problems may be caused by your gender identity in this regard, and also with a social worker, who talks to you about reactions of people around you to future changes, if you know someone problematic, they will advise you about coming-out etc. During all this there is one obligatory meeting with your close people where you can invite whoever you want, but always at least one person.
-Great thing is that in Sweden, you can always bring a close person to every doctor's appointment and they can be there whole time (not only as a moral support, but you don't have to tell all the details to your wife, because you have already forgotten half of the things in meantime).
+Great thing is that in Sweden, you can always bring a close person to every doctor's appointment and they can be there whole time (not only as a moral support, but you don't have to tell all the details to your wife, despite already having forgotten half of the things in meantime).

 After approximately three months this team of specialists prepares a medical opinion, which all of them must approve of.
 They can diagnose you any form of gender dysphoria, which is satisfactory diagnosis for legal gender change and for beginning of all steps of treatment, except the bottom surgery – for this you need specifically diagnosis of transgender.

 With medical opinion in hand everything goes smoothly – you will send it, together with a motivational letter, to Skatteverket, which legally changes your gender and gives you new personnummer (Swedish ID number).
 In ANOVA (or anywhere else, but in ANOVA it is your turn) you visit an endocrinologist and you can start your hormonal treatment.
 If you need to visit gynecology, the best way is to choose a specialized one in Stockholm, specifically for trans people.
 Surgeries may be also done in ANOVA, but you can choose any ward in whole Sweden – actually, if you go through this process in Sweden, everything is covered by your public medical insurance.
 A lot of trans people prefers to choose highly specialized wards abroad, which deal with nothing but trans surgeries.
 We found this out by reading Swedish trans blogs and also from my union's magazine, which we got to our mail one day and it was all about being transgender at workplace.
 We found also an aggregator of top-surgeries doctors – Top Surgery, which helps you to choose the right surgeon and technique.
 Swedish trans-men usually recommend Dr. Garramoneho, who seems to be a top capacity in his field.
-Surgery then costs about 75 000 kr, which is not so high amount and it is definitely worth making a trip to Florida :-) Results of his work are available at Instragramu.
+Surgery then costs about 75 000 kr, which is not so high amount and it is definitely worth making a trip to Florida :-) Results of his work are available at Instagram.
 Regarding bottom surgery, I have not though about it yet and if I will, then probable sometimes in a far future.

 Regarding Swedish legislation, I must say that I very satisfied.
 There is no law about self-determination, as in neighboring Norway, but this law has been promised by last government and as it was nearly the same as the current one, it is expected to be passed here as well quite soon.
 Quite opposite, in neighboring Finland there are still laws requiring sterilization for legal gender change, a process which has been deemed as inhuman by European Court for Human Rights in 2017, and all EU-countries should cease to do this soon.
 Unfortunately, the same nonsense law is still in the Czech Republic.